 Real Estate Commissions in Toronto

-When the topic of Toronto real estate comes up, few line items spark as much debate as commissions.
+When the topic of Toronto real estate comes up, commission structures remain a primary financial consideration.
 In a city where the average home often crosses the million-dollar threshold, the percentage fee attached to a transaction can translate into tens of thousands of dollars.
-With new legislation in Ontario — the Trust in Real Estate Services Act (TRESA) — shaping consumer rights and agent obligations, it’s worth unpacking how commissions actually work, where they’re headed, and what buyers and sellers should realistically expect.
+With new legislation in Ontario — the Trust in Real Estate Services Act (TRESA) — shaping consumer rights and agent obligations, this analysis examines the mechanics of commission structures, where they’re headed, and what buyers and sellers should realistically expect.

 Quick Facts About Toronto Real Estate Commissions